Andriano606/events-registration-app/readme.md

     This will create the necessary tables in your database.

-6. **Verify the data:** After executing the migrations, you can verify that the tables have been created by querying the database using SQL commands or a database client.

-9. **Run the seed:** Run the following command in your terminal to apply the seed:
+4. **Run the seed:** Run the following command in your terminal to apply the seed:

     ```bash
     npx knex seed:run
     ```

     This will populate your database with the data defined in your seed file.

-10. **Verify the data:** After executing the seed, you can verify that the data has been inserted by querying the database using SQL commands or a database client.

-That's it!
-Your database is now configured and ready for use.

 ## Running the Server